Kentucky Flyer

-Kentucky Flyer is a wooden roller coaster located at Kentucky Kingdom in Louisville, Kentucky.
+Kentucky Flyer is a hybrid wooden roller coaster located at Kentucky Kingdom in Louisville, Kentucky.
 The coaster opened on April 28, 2019, to celebrate Kentucky Kingdom's 30th anniversary.

 History

 Teasing for a new attraction began on September 14, 2018, hinting at a new aviation themed ride as well as a September 21 announcement date.
 As planned, the Kentucky Flyer junior wooden coaster was announced on September 21, 2018, with a planned 2019 opening date.
 This would be a family-sized wooden coaster from Cincinnati-based Gravitykraft Corporation, with plane-themed trains and a top speed of 35 mi/h.

 Construction on Kentucky Flyer began soon after, but was quickly halted in mid-October by the park's landlord, the Kentucky State Fair Board, who stopped the park from preceding with any kind of work and payments done on the ride, placing the ride's future in jeopardy.
 In an October 16 press conference on the construction site, park CEO Ed Hart claimed that the Fair Board was withholding access in an attempt to strong-arm the park into dropping a lawsuit over breaking a paid parking lease, instead giving rented spots out to Kentucky State Fair vendors.
 The following day, after Governor Matt Bevin and his administration became involved, the Fair Board changed course and once again granted permission for the park to continue onwards, securing Kentucky Flyer's future.

 In November 2018, Kentucky Flyer's plane-themed lead car was put on display at the IAAPA 2018 Expo in Orlando, Florida.
 Foundations would continue to be poured during that time, and the coaster structure would go vertical on November 30, 2018.
 Work would continue throughout the winter and be completed in late March to early April 2019.
 On April 12, 2019, Kentucky Flyer reportedly began testing trains on the layout, and the coaster opened to the public later that month, on April 28.